catseye/tideay/README.markdown

 ### other wild ideas ###

+*   When trying to start tideay when tideay is already running — send the running instance a message telling it to open the files that we were asked to open.
-*   You maybe shouldn't, by default, be allowed to start multiple instances of tideay... trying to should just open the tab in the currently- running tideay.
-Or — maybe only one instance per working directory (assumed to be a repo clone.)
+*   Or — maybe only one instance per working directory (assumed to be a repo clone directory)?
 *   Plugins.
 These should just be Python files, in a subdirectory of your home directory (maybe?) which are sourced upon startup.  tideay could ship with some, but you'd have to install them yourself.
 The rewriting